 Dr. Maccari-Clayton is referring to Leopold II (full name Leopold Lodewijk Filips Maria Victor) who was the Belgium king from 1865 until his death in 1909.
 Leopold oversaw the colonization and annexation of the Congo Free State.
 The colony was privatized by Leopold, who was the only imperialist to make such a bold move, so he could grow personal wealth through ivory and rubber.
 Belgians extracted these materials through notoriously horrific forced-labor practices, violence, and genocide against the Congolese.
 Leopold’s practices were mimicked by French, British, and Germans who were also overseeing colonies in Africa, but Belgium’s practices remained the most brutal.

-The “Great Forgetting” mentioned by Dr. Maccari-Clayton refers to efforts to erase, or at least minimize, the atrocities committed in the Congo by Leopold and Belgium while he was in power.
+The “Great Forgetting” mentioned by Dr. Maccari-Clayton refers to efforts to erase, or at least downplay, the atrocities committed in the Congo by Leopold and Belgium while he was in power.
 Even during his lifetime, Leopold became unpopular and disliked – though more for his domestic agenda and offensive personal behavior than for his actions in the Congo.
 As soon as he died, Belgium made great efforts to minimize his history and cover up the genocide, by instead focusing on Leopold’s public domestic infrastructure projects.
 This orchestrated “forgetting” makes the artistic choice to implore viewers to “Remember Belgium” particularly poignant in this poster, which was created only nine years after Leopold’s death.

 Dr. Maccari-Clayton draws a complicated, but clear, trajectory through this object lesson.
-She guides students from Leopold’s vicious legacy, to the re-envisioning of Belgium as a country of innocence, to the horrors of World War I, to use of Belgium as inspiration for the war effort in the United States.
+She guides students from Leopold’s vicious legacy, to the re-envisioning of Belgium as a country of innocence, to the horrors of World War I, to the use of Belgium as inspiration for the war effort in the United States.
 All of this complex history and brutality took place in a span of less than thirty years.
-This object serves to highlight the ability of Europe and White America to pivot perspectives as it suites their political agendas and the power of design to convey complex messaging through spare, clever artistry.
+This object serves to highlight the ability of Europe and white America to pivot perspectives as it suites their political agendas and the power of design to convey complex messaging through spare, clever artistry.

 - Bate, Peter.
 Congo: White King, Red Rubber, Black Death.
 New York, New York: ArtMattan Productions (Documentary, 2003)